smartcontractkit/crec-sdk/services/channels/README.md

 ### DeleteChannel

-Performs a logical deletion of a channel.
-The channel is marked as deleted but not physically removed from the database.
-This allows for audit trails and potential recovery.
+Deletes a channel.
+Once deleted, the channel and its associated resources will no longer be accessible.

 **Input Parameters:**